The Importance of Eating Seeds

 - The seeds we commonly eat from grasses: corn, oat, wheat, rice

 There are so many ways that we can get more seeds into our diets.
-The next time you cook or go shopping, show more plants and seeds some love and let them know how bad-ass they are!
+The next time you cook or go shopping, show more plants and seeds some love and throw some in your shopping cart.

-Here are a few additional resources about seeds we thought were interesting if you want to learn more:
+Here are a few additional resources about seeds I thought were interesting if you want to learn more:

 - How to grow an avocado from a seed